COP3504CSp25/ProgDocs/docs/style-guide.md

     - The C/C++ preprocessor is pretty stupid.
 Any time you use a `#define` constant, it's essentially copy-pasting that snippet into your code, which can lead to problems when dealing with operator precedence.
 Use `constexpr` or an `enum class` to declare constants instead.

 - `using namespace`, especially in a header file
     - While handy, the `using namespace` causes namespace collisions, which can lead to incorrect functions being called.
-If you don't want to type `std::` before every STL function and type, use a `typedef` or a non-namespace `using`.
+If you don't want to type `std::` before every STL function and type, use a non-namespace `using`.
     ```cpp
     #include <algorithm>
     using namespace std;